 - Women with bipolar disorder have a 50% risk of puerperal psychosis and therefore need to be monitored by and under the care of specialised services.

 All women with schizophrenia planning pregnancy should be referred to a psychiatrist to weigh up risks of medication against risk of relapse.
+Advise women to continue with contraception until this discussion has taken place.
+Medication may need to be changed prior to pregnancy, and dose changes may be needed in pregnancy.

 Advice for women who require genetic screening